YouTube Video Descriptions: How to Write Them Better In 2026

 4. Don't Approach the Character Limit

-Did you know that the YouTube description box holds 5,000 characters?
-It's unlikely you'll need that much space, and no viewer wants to read paragraphs of text.
+The YouTube description box holds 5,000 characters, but it's unlikely you'll need that much space, and no viewer wants to read paragraphs of text.
 After all, they came to watch a video.

 That begs the question: What's the ideal YouTube video description length?
-There isn't an answer that fits all scenarios, but you can stop writing as soon as you've covered:
+There isn't an answer that fits all scenarios, but generally keep it under 1,000 characters.
+Just enough to share:

 • What viewers need to know about the video